jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 Some thing like youtube.

-* anybody in the workd can upload video, and anybody can view it
+* anybody in the work can upload video, and anybody can view it
 * massive scale
 * Users and videos in billions
 * Video upload and playing back those videos